JoseRoca/WinFBX/docs/RichEdit/CTextRange2 Class.md

 Inserts a table in a range.

 ```
-FUNCTION CTextRange2.InsertTable (BYVAL cCol AS LONG, BYVAL cRow AS LONG, BYVAL AutoFit AS LONG) AS HRESULT
+FUNCTION InsertTable (BYVAL cCol AS LONG, BYVAL cRow AS LONG, BYVAL AutoFit AS LONG) AS HRESULT
    this.SetResult(m_pTextRange2->lpvtbl->InsertTable(m_pTextRange2, cCol, cRow, AutoFit))
    RETURN m_Result
 END FUNCTION